Pooling Coronavirus Tests Can Spare Scarce Supplies, But There's A Catch

 The idea is simple.
 Instead of running a coronavirus test on every specimen that arrives in a lab, take a sample of that specimen and combine it with samples from other specimens.
 Then run a single test on that pooled sample.

 If it comes back negative, you can assume that all of the original samples are negative.
-And a single test has done the work of five or 10, if the samples had been tested individually.
+A single test has done the work of five or 10, compared with testing the samples individually.

-Of course, if the pooled test comes back positive, it's then necessary to test each of the original specimens individually – and that takes more time and more material.
+If the pooled test comes back positive, it's then necessary to test each of the original specimens individually — and that takes more time and more material.
 But on the whole, if a lab is testing samples that will be negative at least 90% of the time, the lab comes out ahead using the pooled approach.

 "It can be used in any of a number of circumstances, at a community level or even in schools if you wanted to do that," Anthony Fauci said at a recent Senate hearing.
 Fauci, the nation's top infectious disease doctor, heads the National Institute of Allergy and Infectious Diseases.